folio-labs/folio-order-import-tool/README.md

 ## What does it do?

-* It takes an uploaded file that contains MARC records and creates orders, instances, holdings, items and MARC records for each.
+* It takes an uploaded file that contains MARC records and creates orders, instances, holdings and items in FOLIO Orders and FOLIO Inventory.
 * It uses the 980 field to get the fund code, vendor code, price, tag, quantity, notes and electronic/print indicator
 * It only creates items if the material is print (which should be indicated in the 980$z field) - It looks for the values ELECTRONIC or PRINT
-* It lets FOLIO create the instance, holdings and item records using the "createInventory" value in the order line
+* It lets FOLIO Orders create the instance, holdings and item records using the "createInventory" value in the order line
-* It optionally creates an invoice
-* It does all of this using the FOLIO API
-* It uses a property file to determine locations, fiscal year, note type, payment method (if import invoices), and material type and default text for electronic resources (in case subfield z is missing)
+* It uses a property file to determine locations, fiscal year, note type, and material type and default text for electronic resources (in case subfield z is missing)

 ## If you want to try it